Mr. Baseball: Promotion

 Universal released a theatrical trailer for Mr Baseball in the summer of 1992.
 The trailer, which runs two minutes and fourteen seconds, features dialogue and scenes that are absent from the final version of the film.

 For example, at the scene of Jack's first press conference, Yoji asks, "have you ever slept with Madonna?"
 During his first meeting with Uchiyama, Jack responds to the demand to shave his moustache by saying, "he probably can't even grow one."
 In the locker room scene where Jack is confused about how to use the Japanese-style toilet, he quips to Max, "I need somebody to tell me how to go to the can" (later changed in the final version of the film to "I need somebody to tell me how to take a crap").

 The music in the trailer is mostly sampled from Jerry Goldsmith's soundtrack, but also includes samples from "Turning Japanese" by The Vapors.
 The song also appears in the MCA Universal Home Video promotional tape distributed to video rental shops in 1993.
 "Turning Japanese" did not appear in the final version of the soundtrack.

 Reception

 Critical reception

-Upon its release, Mr. Baseball received mostly positive reviews from critics.
+Upon its release, Mr. Baseball received mostly negative reviews from critics.
 Kevin Thomas of the Los Angeles Times wrote, "Mr. Baseball ... racks up a real home run for Tom Selleck.," comparing the actor to Clark Gable.
 Bill Diehl of ABC called Mr. Baseball "uproariously funny," while Steve Wille of Sports Illustrated glowed, "Tom Selleck deserves a baseball Oscar."

 Siskel and Ebert, in their review of the film, commented on its formulaic plot and lackluster writing, but also praised the film for its realistic crowd shots, direction, and Jerry Goldsmith's soundtrack.
 Janet Maslin of The New York Times singled out Selleck's performance for praise, writing, "The character of Jack, whose being sent to Japan is the impetus for Mr. Baseball, provides Mr. Selleck with something unusual: a movie role that actually suits his talents.
 Mr. Selleck's easygoing, self-deprecating manner works particularly well when he lets himself look silly, as he often does here."

-Mr. Baseball currently holds a 12% rating on Rotten Tomatoes based on 17 reviews — most of them written years after the film's release; conversely, audiences gave the film a 41% rating.
+Mr. Baseball currently holds an 11% rating on Rotten Tomatoes based on 18 reviews — most of them written years after the film's release; conversely, audiences gave the film a 41% rating.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.